lijqhs/bonjour/content/posts/2023-12-24-joyeux-noël-et-bonne-année.md

 - **Vœux de Bonheur pour un Joyeux Noël** (Happy wishes for a Merry Christmas)
 - **Meilleurs Souhaits pour Le Nouvel An** (Best wishes for the New Year)

-In France, Christmas Eve is called "**le réveillon de Noël**" and New Year's Eve is called "**le réveillon du Jour de l’An**".
+In French, Christmas Eve is called "**le réveillon de Noël**" and New Year's Eve is called "**le réveillon du Jour de l’An**".
 The most common word for Santa Claus is "**Père Noël**," which means "Father Christmas".

 Cher.e ami.e, joyeux Noël et bonne année !